jt70/deep_thinker/README.md

 Deep Thinker is a high-performance toolkit for Reinforcement Learning 🚀

-* Tired of running your Reinforcement Learning algorithms on one thread?
-Deep Thinker can utilize your machine's total processing power and scale to many machines.
+* Easily develop clustered Reinforcement learning algorithms.
-* Is your RL environment written in something other than Python?
-If so, then Deep Thinker is for you.
-Easily connect to Deep Thinker using any language or protocol.
+* Connect to Deep Thinker using any language or protocol.

 Some example configurations: